 Around 80% of women will develop uterine fibroids, but African American women are more likely to be diagnosed.
 If you are experiencing worsening symptoms like heavy periods, pelvic pain, or urinary incontinence, schedule your appointment with Oklahoma Fibroids.
 Call our office today at (405) 241-3538 or book your appointment online.

 Who Is at Risk?

 Uterine fibroids are the most common tumors within the female reproductive system, so all women are at a potential risk of developing them.

-- The majority of uterine fibroids are diagnosed and treated in women between the ages of 35 and 54.
-However, fibroids can and do occur in women under the age of 35, even as young as the early 20′s.
+- The majority of uterine fibroids are diagnosed in women between the ages of 35 and 54.
+However, fibroids can occur in women younger than 35.

 - Studies demonstrate the prevalence of fibroids in 20-40% of women older than 35 years of age.1